AlekseyBykov/pets.querydsl-demo/README.md

 # querydsl-demo

-Sample Spring Boot project demonstrating QueryDSL usage.
+A **pet Spring Boot project** demonstrating QueryDSL usage with realistic practices.

 ## About

 This project demonstrates:

-- Generating QueryDSL Q-classes
+- Generating **QueryDSL Q-classes** for JPA entities.
-- Using Spring Data JPA with QueryDSL
+- Using **Spring Data JPA + QueryDSL** for type-safe dynamic queries.
-- A simple API for searching courses
+- A simple **REST API** for searching courses.
+- Integration tests with **Testcontainers** and PostgreSQL.

 ## How it works

-QueryDSL mechanics:

-- QueryDSL generates **Q-classes** (meta-model classes) for JPA entities during build.
+- QueryDSL generates **Q-classes** (meta-models) for JPA entities during build time via Maven annotation processing.
-- These classes are used for **type-safe queries** in repositories and services.
+- These classes are used for **type-safe queries** in repositories and services, avoiding fragile string-based queries.
-- Generation is performed via Maven annotation processing during `mvn compile`.
+- Tests use **Testcontainers**, running PostgreSQL in Docker to ensure realistic database testing.

 ## Tech stack